letreiro/letreiro/README.md

 I am an archaeologist and Doctoral Student at [PPGArq/UFPE - Recife, PE, Brazil](https://www.ufpe.br/ppgarqueologia/).

-I am interested in Geoarchaeology, GIS, Reproducibility and R.
+I am interested in Geoarchaeology, GIS, Reproducibility, Dataviz and R.

 ### About me: